The category of a partitioned fan: The classifying space and picture group

 \begin{rmk} Taking any fan with its trivial poset partition $\Pfrak_{\text{poset}}$, since the classifying space is a ball, its fundamental group is trivial but the picture group is not.
 So, in contrast to the setting of finite-dimensional algebras, the picture group $G(\Sigma, \Pfrak, \Pcal)$ is not necessarily isomorphic to the fundamental group of $\Bcal \Cfrak(\Sigma, \Pcal)$. \end{rmk}

 Nonetheless, for a special class of fan posets, we obtain an isomorphism between picture group and fundmantal group.
 Recall that a \textit{lattice} $L$ is a partially ordered set for which any two elements $x,y$ have a unique common maximal lower bound, $x \land y$, and a unique minimal upper bound, $x \lor y$.
 A \textit{polygon} in a finite lattice $L$ is an interval $[x,y]$ such that $(x,y)$ consists of two disjoint non-empty chains.
 The lattice is \textit{polygonal} if for any two arrows $y_1 \to x$ and $y_2 \to x$ in $\Hasse(L)$ the interval $[x, y_1 \lor y_2]$ is a polygon and for arrows $y \to x_1$ and $y \to x_2$ in $\Hasse(L)$ the interval $[x_1 \land x_2, y]$ is a polygon.
 We say two maximal chains in an interval $[x,y] \subseteq L$ are related by a \textit{polygon move} if the two chains differ only in that one chain covers one side of a polygon while the other covers the other side.
+For further background on polygonal lattices we refer to \cite[Sec.
+9.6]{Reading2016}.

 \begin{prop} Let $(\Sigma, \Pfrak, \Pcal)$ be a non-degenerate partitioned fan poset.
-If $\Pcal$ is a polygonal lattice, then it suffices to consider facial intervals coming from codimension 2 cones to obtain all relations of $G(\Sigma, \Pfrak, \Pcal)$.
-If additionally $\Pfrak$ identifies all maximal cones of $\Sigma$, then $G(\Sigma, \Pfrak, \Pcal)$ is isomorphic to $\pi_1(\Bcal \Cfrak(\Sigma, \Pfrak))$. \end{prop} \begin{proof} Let $[x,y]$ be an interval in $\Pcal$.
+If $\Pcal$ is a polygonal lattice, then it suffices to consider facial intervals coming from cones of codimension 2 to obtain all relations of $G(\Sigma, \Pfrak, \Pcal)$.
+If additionally $\Pfrak$ identifies all maximal cones of $\Sigma$, then $G(\Sigma, \Pfrak, \Pcal)$ is isomorphic to $\pi_1(\Bcal \Cfrak(\Sigma, \Pfrak))$. \end{prop} \begin{proof} The type 2 relations of \cref{defn:picgroup} are satisfied due to non-degeneracy of the poset by \cref{lem:nondegimplystars}.
+Let $[x,y]$ be an interval in $\Pcal$.
 Since $\Pcal$ is a finite polygonal lattice, any two maximal chains in $[x,y]$ are related by a sequence of polygon moves by \cite[Lem.
 9-6.3]{Reading2016}.
-Trivially, the labels of two maximal chains which are related by a polygon move differ only in the labels of the two sides of the polygon, which correspond to the same group element in $G(\Sigma, \Pfrak, \Pcal)$.
-Furthermore, all polygons are facial intervals of codimension 2 cones, since the union of all cones in the polygon being a polyhedral cone implies that there is a codimension 2 cone where they all intersect.
-Since the type 2 relations of \cref{defn:picgroup} are satisfied due to non-degeneracy of the poset by \cref{lem:nondegimplystars}, the result follows.
-Additionally, if all maximal cones are identified, then there exists a unique 0-cell in $\Bcal \Cfrak(\Sigma, \Pfrak))$ and \cref{lem:fundamentalgroup} implies that the generators of $G(\Sigma, \Pfrak, \Pcal)$ and $\pi_1(\Bcal \Cfrak(\Sigma, \Pfrak))$ coincide.
-The relations of the fundamental group of a CW-complex are given exactly by the 2-cells which correspond with the codimension 2 cones. \end{proof}
+Trivially, the labels of two maximal chains which are related by a polygon move differ only in the labels of the two sides of the polygon.
+Thus it is sufficient to consider the group relations coming from polygons of $\Pcal$ to give a presentation of $G(\Sigma, \Pfrak, \Pcal)$.\\